darklang/docs/docs/functional-aspects.md

 ![assets/functional/image14.png](assets/functional/image14.png)

-**Known bug:**
+### Tips

+- The live values within a block on `List::map` will show you the last item in the list.
+The live value for `List::map` shows the full outcome.
-Right now, if you use a map with a function that has a side effect (like Int::Rand) the analysis will show you the impact of the _last_ version of the side effect as though it was used for all of them.
+- **Known bug:** Right now, if you use a map with a function that has a side effect (like Int::Rand) the analysis will show you the impact of the _last_ version of the side effect as though it was used for all of them.
 This is an analysis bug (you are actually getting a random int each time).

 List map with no side effect: